2022 was a groundbreaking year in our democracy.

 August 26, otherwise known as Women's Equality Day, marks the anniversary of the passage of the 19th amendment.

-Yet in 2022, women had fewer rights than they'd had in decades.
-In August 2022, we acknowledged Women's Inequality Day, uniting to demand that lawmakers restore and protect our rights.
+Yet today, fewer rights than they'd had in decades.
+In August 2022, we launched our campaign for Women's Inequality Day, uniting to demand that lawmakers restore and protect our rights.